Deep neural network approximation theory for high-dimensional functions: Introduction

 In the opposite direction, even in the 1990s, several authors studied the limitations of shallow ANNs, see, e.g., \cite{ChuiMhaskar1994,candes1998ridgelets,maiorov2000near,schmitt2000lower}.
 More recently, a large number of results have demonstrated that deep ANNs overcome certain limitations of shallow ANNs and in particular, in various circumstances have the capacity to achieve approximations using significantly fewer parameters than shallow ANNs with the same accuracy would need.
 We refer, e.g., to \cite{daniely2017depth,almira2021negative,poggio2017why, chui2019deep,eldan2016power,safran17a} for results comparing the expressive power of single-hidden layer ANNs to that of ANNs with two or more hidden layers and we refer, e.g., to \cite{elbraechter2021deep, GrohsIbrgimovJentzen2021,ChenWu2019,MhaskarPoggio2016,safran17a, cohen2016expressive} for more general results demonstrating the superiority of deeper ANNs in certain circumstances.

-Perhaps surprisingly, it has been shown in Maiorov \& Pinkus \cite{MaioPinkus1999} that there exists an analytic sigmoidal activation function such that any Lebesgue square integrable function on the unit cube in $\R^d$ can be approximated to an arbitrary degree of accuracy with respect to the $L^2$-norm with a network with two layers and at most $6d+3$ neurons in each layer using this special activation function (for similar results, see also, e.g., \cite{GuliIsm2018a,GULIYEV2018296}).
+Perhaps surprisingly, it has been shown in Maiorov \& Pinkus \cite{MaioPinkus1999} that there exists an analytic sigmoidal activation function such that any continuous function on the unit cube in $\R^d$ can be approximated with arbitrary precision by a two hidden layer network with $3d$ neurons in the first hidden layer and $6d+3$ neurons in the second hidden layer using this special activation function (for similar results, see also, e.g., \cite{GuliIsm2018a,GULIYEV2018296}).
 While this breaks the curse of dimensionality in a certain sense, the employed activation function is pathological and not useful for practical purposes.

 In recent years, much research has thus focused on finding upper bounds on the number of parameters necessary to achieve a particular approximation using deep ANNs with various practically relevant activation functions.
 We refer, e.g., to \cite{LuShenYangZhang2020,guhring2019error, shen2020deep,shen2019nonlinear,petersen2018optimal,voigtlaender2019approximation, mhaskar1993} for approximation results using deep ANNs that suffer from the curse of dimensionality (see also \cite{BeckJentzenKuckuck2019, BolcskeiGrohsKutyniokPetersen2019OptimalApproximation}).
 For results showing that deep ANNs have the expressive power to overcome the curse of dimensionality, the approximation of solutions of various classes of PDEs has been a particularly active area in recent years.
-For results showing that deep ANNs with rectified linear unit (ReLU) activations have the expressive power to approximate solutions of certain PDEs without the curse of dimensionality, we refer, e.g., to \cite{beneventano2020highdimensional,BernerGrohsJentzen2018, ElbraechterSchwab2018,GononGrohsEtAl2019,gonon2020deep, GrohsHerrmann2020,GrohsWurstemberger2018,GrohsHornungJentzen2019, GrohsJentzenSalimova2019,JentzenSalimovaWelti2018, HornungJentzenSalimova2020,HutzenthalerJentzenKruseNguyen2019, ReisingerZhang2019,SchwabZech2019}.
+For results showing that deep ANNs with rectified linear unit (ReLU) activations have the expressive power to approximate solutions of certain PDEs without the curse of dimensionality, we refer, e.g., to \cite{beneventano2020highdimensional,BernerGrohsJentzen2018, ElbraechterSchwab2018,GononGrohsEtAl2019,gonon2020deep, GrohsHerrmann2020,GrohsWurstemberger2018,grohs2019space, GrohsJentzenSalimova2019,JentzenSalimovaWelti2018, HornungJentzenSalimova2020,HutzenthalerJentzenKruseNguyen2019, ReisingerZhang2019,SchwabZech2019}.
 We also refer to \cite{EHanJentzen2017,HanJentzenE2018,Jiequn2020AlgorithmsPDEs, BeckBeckerCheriditoJentzenNeufeld2019} and the surveys \cite{Kuckuck2020overview,Jiequn2020AlgorithmsPDEs} for more practically oriented results giving empirical indications that deep ANNs can approximate solutions to certain PDEs without the curse of dimensionality.